 You should get about two dozen cookies out of this recipe, but you can obviously double it or triple it depending on how hungry you are (or how nice you want to be to your friends)!

 Step 7: Pop these in the oven for a baking time between 11 to 13 minutes or until the edges are golden brown.

 At this point, your kitchen will be filled with the absolutely magical aroma of fresh cookies, which is always an added bonus.

-Step 8: Once they’re done, take the pan out and let your cookies cool for 3 minutes on the pan, then move them to a cooling grid to cool completely to room temperature.
+Step 8: Once they’re done, take the pan out and let your cookies cool for 3 minutes on the pan, then move them to a cooling grid or a wire rack to cool completely to room temperature.
 Or at least as long as you can stand to wait!

 Flour Substitution Suggestions